Phileosopher/toolbox/art-visual+information.md

-# Tools for acquiring lots of graphics-based information💩
+# Places to acquire lots of visual information💩

 ## Multi-Element